Bilayer graphene quantum dots as a quantum simulator of Haldane topological quantum matter

 Here, we investigate single and coupled BLGQDs using an atomistic tight‑binding model combined with exact diagonalization to treat Coulomb interactions and valley mixing on equal footing.
 For two coupled QDs, we show that the low‑energy sector maps naturally onto a bilinear–biquadratic spin‑1 model, establishing a direct link between microscopic BLGQD states and effective spin‑1 chains.
 This mapping highlights BLGQDs as a practical and tunable platform for exploring one-dimensional quantum magnetism, topological phases, and electrically controlled quantum information architectures.

-We model Bernal‑stacked bilayer graphene (BLG), Fig.\ref{fig:FigOnePNG}(a), whose bottom (top) layer contains sublattices $A_1$ and $B_1$ ($A_2$ and $B_2$).
-The electronic structure is described within a tight‑binding model including the dominant in‑plane and interlayer hopping parameters ($\gamma_0$, $\gamma_1$) and a perpendicular electric field that opens a tunable band gap [Fig.\ref{fig:FigOnePNG}(b)].
-Gate‑defined quantum dots (QDs) are implemented via smooth Gaussian confinement potentials [Fig.~\ref{fig:FigOnePNG}(c)], enabling either single‑ or double‑dot configurations.
-Confined states are obtained by projecting onto bulk Bloch states near the $\pm K$ valleys and diagonalizing the Hamiltonian including the external potential.
-Calculations employ a rhomboidal supercell of $901 \times 901$ unit cells ($\sim3\times10^6$ atoms).
-Full details of the tight‑binding model, confinement treatment in momentum space, and numerical implementation are provided in the Supplementary Material.
+We model Bernal‑stacked bilayer graphene (BLG), Fig.~\ref{fig:FigOnePNG}(a), whose bottom (top) layer contains sublattices $A_1$ and $B_1$ ($A_2$ and $B_2$).
+The electronic structure is described within a tight‑binding model including the dominant in‑plane and interlayer hopping parameters ($\gamma_0$, $\gamma_1$) and a perpendicular electric field that opens a tunable band gap [Fig.~\ref{fig:FigOnePNG}(b)].

+Gate‑defined quantum dots (QDs) are created by adding smooth Gaussian confinement potentials [Fig.~\ref{fig:FigOnePNG}(c)], allowing us to realize single‑ or double‑dot geometries.
+To obtain the confined single-particle states, we expand the full Hamiltonian $ \hat{H}_{\rm{QD}} = \hat{H}_{\textrm{bulk}} + \hat{V}_{\rm{ext}}$ in a basis of bulk Bloch states near the $\pm K$ valleys and diagonalize it in momentum space.
+This approach captures the effect of the smooth confinement without resorting to large-scale real-space atomistic calculations \cite{Miravet_PRB_QD_Holes}.

+Once the confined orbitals are obtained, we compute all relevant Coulomb matrix elements between them and perform exact diagonalization of the many-body Hamiltonian to access the interacting few-electron spectrum.
+Numerically, we sample the Brillouin zone on a rhomboidal supercell of $901\times 901$ k-points (equivalent to a real-space system of $\sim 3\times10^6$ atoms), ensuring convergence of both the single-particle and interacting energy levels.
+Full details of the tight-binding model, the momentum-space confinement treatment, and the numerical implementation are provided in the Supplementary Material.

 Many‑body effects are incorporated by filling the lowest single‑particle levels with $N$ electrons and adding the Coulomb interaction,